shoelace-style/shoelace/CONTRIBUTING.md

 ### Branches

-`master` - This branch reflects the latest release and powers [shoelace.style](https://shoelace.style/).
+`current` - This branch reflects the latest release and powers [shoelace.style](https://shoelace.style/).

 `next` - This branch is where pull requests will land.
 It reflects what's coming in the _next_ release, which can be previewed at [next.shoelace.style](https://next.shoelace.style/).